-We’re all are sent to serve somewhere, but some of us have to cross oceans and continents to get there.
-That would include most of the 14 mission workers that LCPC helps to sponsor.
+We’re all sent to serve somewhere, but some of us have to cross oceans and continents to get there.
+That would include most of the 13 mission workers who LCPC helps to sponsor.
 They’re some of the coolest, toughest, smartest, most radically-devoted Jesus followers you’ll ever meet.
-And after you’ve been with us a while, you actually will meet them face-to-face because they check in with us every year or two!
-They’re sharing the Gospel with people who don’t know Jesus.
-They’re making him known by striving every day to imitate him.
+They’re sharing the Gospel with people who don’t know Jesus, and making him known by striving every day to imitate him.

 DANIEL AND MARIE ADAMS